abumq/residue/docs/CONFIGURATION.md

 [Learn more...](/docs/configurations/known_clients/default_logger.md)

 #### `known_clients`::`user`
-[String] Linux / mac user assigned to known clients.
+[String] Linux / macOS user.
 All the log files associated to the corresponding loggers will belong to this user with `RW-R-----` permissions

 Default: Current process user